Félix Auger-Aliassime: 2019: Three ATP and Davis Cup finals

-2020: Three more ATP singles finals, first doubles title
+2020: Two ATP singles finals and doubles title

 At the 2020 Australian Open, Auger-Aliassime lost in the first round to Ernests Gulbis.
 Auger-Aliassime was seeded 15th at the 2020 US Open and advanced to the fourth round after defeating Thiago Monteiro, Andy Murray, and Corentin Moutet in the first three rounds.
 He then lost in straight sets to the second seed and eventual champion Dominic Thiem.

 Auger-Aliassime then participated in the rescheduled French Open, where he fell to Yoshihito Nishioka in the first round.
 In October, he reached the final of the Bett1Hulks Indoors tournament in Cologne, Germany, losing to home favorite, Alexander Zverev.
 Auger-Aliassime claimed the doubles title at the Paris Masters with partner Hubert Hurkacz, saving five championship points in his first doubles final.

-2021: US Open semifinal, two singles & one doubles finals, Olympics & top 10
+2021: US Open semifinal, top 10

-At the 2021 Australian Open, Auger-Aliassime lost in the fourth round to Russian qualifier Aslan Karatsev, despite being 2 sets to love up.

-In April, he hired Rafael Nadal's uncle and former coach Toni Nadal as a new coach ahead of the clay-court season.
+At the 2021 Australian Open, Auger-Aliassime lost in the fourth round to Russian qualifier Aslan Karatsev, despite being two sets to love up.
+In April, he hired Rafael Nadal's uncle and former coach, Toni Nadal, as a new coach ahead of the clay-court season.
 At the French Open, Auger-Aliassime lost in the first round to Andreas Seppi.

-He also lost his eighth final at the 2021 Stuttgart Open final to Marin Čilić.
+He also lost his eighth final at the Stuttgart Open to Marin Čilić.

-At the Halle Open he reached the semifinals by defeating 10-time tournament champion and 5th seed, Roger Federer in the second round to secure his fourth Top-10 victory (4-15).
-However, Federer’s right knee, for which he underwent 2 surgeries in 2020, started hurting again in Halle 2021, as confirmed by Federer’s coach, Ivan Ljubicic, which hampered Federer’s performance a lot against Auger-Aliassime, and Federer went on to lose that match.
-The injury was serious as Federer would undergo surgery on that knee yet again after the grass-court season in 2021.
-Felix then defeated qualifier Marcos Giron in the quarterfinals but lost to the eventual champion Ugo Humbert.
-In the same tournament in doubles he reached the final partnering Hubert Hurkacz but lost to 3rd seeded German Kevin Krawietz and Romanian Horia Tecău.
+At the Halle Open, he reached the semifinals by defeating 10-time tournament champion and fifth seed, Roger Federer, in the second round to secure his fourth top-10 victory, even though Federer was visibly injured, from his 16-month knee injury.
+(4–15).
+Felix then defeated qualifier Marcos Giron in the quarterfinals but lost to the eventual champion, Ugo Humbert.
+In the same tournament in doubles, he reached the final partnering Hubert Hurkacz but lost to third seeded German Kevin Krawietz and Romanian Horia Tecău.